ronsm/MScR-Project/Stage 1/Data Converter Module/README.md

     │       └── labels.txt
     └── ...

-The application automatically splits the data into train and test sets, at a 70/30% split.
+The application automatically splits the data into train/test sets, at a 70/30% split.
+In this case, each measureable property (antenna, peakRSSI, phaseAngle, and velocity) are treated as distinct sensor inputs.
+Each file in the 'input' folder for each set represents an input feature, while the labels.txt file in each contains the class labels.

+Data within each input text file is structured so that each line represents one sample window (i.e. one label), with each line containing white-space seperated values that represent state values for each snapshot recorded during the sample window.